Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to Ms. Stark-Watzinger, this is a strategic tool for China and the help of this tool will help narrow the technology gap by gathering knowledge from abroad.

 In mid-July, Germany published a 64-page strategy paper on how to deal with China, which included issues of cooperation in scientific research.
-Beijing reacted strongly to the document.
+Beijing reacted strongly to the above document.

 Source